Goldglv/John-Madden-Football-Roster-Editor/README.md

 - SS - SS - Strong Saftey
 - FS - FS - Free Safety

 All of these columns and positions are included in the spreadsheets from the link I mentioned above so it would be much easier to use those.
 One IMPORTANT note, within the editor, for example, you have QB1 and QB2.
 I thought about manually updating all the positions in the spreadsheet first but that would take forever so what I did was base the order off the OVERALL RATING in the spreadsheet.
 So the higher rated QB would go into QB1, next rated QB2....and so on.
 One issue I found was when 2 players overall rating is the same, based on how the editor sorts it before it's imported, you could get either player as QB1.
-Example is Tua Tagovailoa and Teddy Bridgewater are both rated 75 so sometimes the editor makes Bridgewater QB1 which isn't correct.
-Easy fix is to fix it after the import then SAVE it or just edit it within the spreadsheet, just change Tua overall rating to 76 and you're done.
+Easy fix is to fix it after the import then SAVE it or just edit it within the spreadsheet, just change whatever QB you'd prefer to start to a higher overall rating and you're done.

 Please contact me with any bugs or anything else you would like to see in the Editor.
 Adding the Importing from Excel should speed up the process even more, hope this helps anyone out there who loves the older Madden games as much as I do.